paul1522/depot/MVP Specifications.md

   - [ ] Charter Users – Everyone else.
     - [ ] Charter users are further limited to viewing data from their assigned locations.
     - [ ] Charter users can be assigned more than one location.

+---

+## Activity Logging - To Be Discussed
+- [ ] Each model has a created_by and updated_by nullable bigint property.
+- [ ] The created_by property is set to the user's id whenever a model is created.
+- [ ] The updated_by property is set to the user's id whenever a model is updated.